quavedev/meteor-university-accounts/README.md

 - Created a method to check if the user is admin
 - Used Roles.userIsInRole(userId, WalletRoles.ADMIN) to check if the user is allowed to perform a transaction removal
 - Created the component AdminOnly to prevent non-admins to access remove transaction page

+### 12 - Passwordless

+Video: 3.12

+- Installed quave:accounts-passwordless-react
+- Replaced Access component's content by component.
+- Removed the other routes like ForgotPassword and ResetPassword.

+### 13 - Google Authentication

+Video: 3.13

+- Installed accounts-google
+- Changed Access page to show Google as well
+- Set up domain restriction in the authentication